HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Defining Instances of Other Conformance Resources

-The FSH language is designed to support creation of StructureDefinitions for Profiles and Extensions, ValueSets, and CodeSystems.
+The FSH language is designed to support creation of StructureDefinitions for Profiles, Extensions, ValueSets, CodeSystems, Resources, and Logicals.
 Tools like [SUSHI](https://fshschool.org/docs/sushi/) address the creation of the ImplementationGuide resource, which is important for producing an IG.
 However, there are other [conformance resources](https://www.hl7.org/fhir/R4/conformance-module.html) involved with IG creation not explicitly supported by FSH.
 These include [CapabilityStatement](https://www.hl7.org/fhir/R4/capabilitystatement.html), [OperationDefinition](https://www.hl7.org/fhir/R4/operationdefinition.html), [SearchParameter](https://www.hl7.org/fhir/R4/searchparameter.html), and [CompartmentDefinition](https://www.hl7.org/fhir/R4/compartmentdefinition.html).

 These conformance resources are created using FSH instance grammar.
 For example, to create a CapabilityStatement, use `InstanceOf: CapabilityStatement` with `Usage: #definition`.
 The CapabilityStatement is populated using assignment statements.
 Authors may choose to use [parameterized rule sets](#parameterized-rule-sets) to reduce repetition of common patterns in conformance resources.